JanLucaKingler/hyperskill-introduction-to-frontend/README.md

 This repository contains all projects from the **Hyperskill Introduction to Frontend** course.
 Each folder represents a standalone project built with HTML, CSS, and JavaScript.

+📌 Every **task is stored in a separate folder** to provide a clearer structure and make it easier to navigate or get help for individual exercises.

 ## 📂 Projects

 - [Color Guess Game](./Color%20Guess%20Game)